evanx/mpush-redis/related.md

 - microservices are simple to write
 - Redis is great for shared state and asynchronous messaging, to enable stateless microservices
 - Node is great for small codebases like microservices
-- ES2016 async/await is great for Node
+- ES2016 async/await is great for Node i.e. to avoid nested callbacks and repetitive error handling

 #### Planned demo

 My "holy grail" goal would be demonstrating a resilient auto-scaling distributed webserver.
 I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage, shared memory/state for "stateless" microservices, metrics/monitoring, and "declarative" service orchestration.

-For example, setting the number of replicas for a service in Redis, should enable the activation of standby instances, the automatic provisioning of additional instances, and/or the shutdown of excess instances.
+For example, setting the number of replicas for a service in Redis, should enable the activation of standby instances, the automatic provisioning of additional instances, and/or the deactivation of excess instances.
 The performance and health of services (and hosts) will be monitored via metrics published via Redis, e.g. to rollback faulty updates.

 I don't argue that using nginx, Kubernetes, Prometheus etc, is the sane approach.
 Nevertheless, building a demo as described would be a fun learning experience.